Drabišna 2

 159 (a) d'àt sič'àl tòj ədnò vr'àme ìməlu ukul kɤ̀štətə təkà pulìci̥

-that he’d cut down – In the old days there were shelves around the house,
+that he’d cut down – in the old days there were shelves around the house,

 160 (a) pòmnite li təkà pulìcə də ìmə kɤ̀štətə [laughter]